skylerkatz/monkcms-meta/README.md

 - Events

 ---
-Further documentation can be found at http://liftoff.ekklesia360.com or by looking at the tests.
+Further documentation can be found by looking at the tests.

 ## Contributing